tech-writing/rapporto/docs/guide/github.md

 ## Usage

-### Introduction
+### Authentication

 Please provide a valid GitHub token.
 This token is invalid.
 ```shell
 export GH_TOKEN=ghp_600VEZtdzinvalid7K2R86JTiKJAAp1wNwVP
 ```

+### Options

+The [`--when`](#when-option) command-line option accepts a wide range of values to adjust the time interval.
+You can also omit the option completely, in which case the program will assume the current day or calendar week.

-Note that many options are optional.
+Note that many other options are also optional.
 Just omit them in order to expand the search scope.

 ### Actions report
 Report about activities of GitHub Actions workflow runs, mostly failing ones.